admiracloud/admira-containers/README.md

 Because it is meant to be used only with cgroups v2, the minimum requirements are:

-- Linux Kernel version is 5.8 or later
+- Linux Kernel version is 5.8 or later (LTS versions from 5.10+ recommended)
 - Linux distribution with cgroups v2 enabled (see respective section below)

 ## Development roadmap